CoolProp/CoolProp/Web/coolprop/wrappers/FORTRAN/index.rst

     You MUST(!!!) put the -lstdc++ standard libary *after* libCoolProp.a.
 Same thing if you compile the fortran to object file, static library must always be at the end.

+.. _FORTRAN77:

 FORTRAN77
 =========

 Pre-Compiled Binaries
 ---------------------

 * Download the appropriate shared library for your architecture from from :sfdownloads:`shared_library`, or the development versions from the buildbot server at :bbbinaries:`shared_library`.
-Or you can built it yourself given the instructions at :ref:`shared_libraries`.
+Or you can built it yourself given the instructions at :ref:`shared_library`.

 Run
 ---